 We were approached by a company that was planning to enter the promising cryptocurrency market.
-To accomplish this goal, the company has developed a web application with the functionality of cryptocurrency exchange.
-Before publishing the application to the Internet, the company decided to perform an information security audit for it, using penetration testing methods according to the OWASP methodology.
-They requested such service from us.
+To accomplish this goal, the company had developed a cryptocurrency exchange web application.
+Before publishing the application on the Internet, the company decided to perform an information security audit, using penetration testing methods according to the OWASP methodology.
+They requested such a service from us.

-The testing was conducted in the “black box” mode: at the initial stage, the auditors had at their disposal only the URL of the application under test.
+The testing was conducted in black-box mode: at the initial stage, the auditors had at their disposal only the URL of the application that was being tested.

-- Take advantage of the lack of input filtering in the ‘meeting room’ functionality and conduct an XSS attack on a user or administrator.
-This was successfully confirmed when the dialog was opened by the test victim (the user or the administrator to whom the message was transmitted).
-The script functionality can be anything.
-For example, hidden mining, a fake form of authentication, etc., up to complete control over the victim's computer.
+- Take advantage of the missing input filtering in the ‘meeting room’ functionality and conduct an XSS attack on a user or administrator.
+This was successfully confirmed when the dialog was opened by a test victim (the user or administrator who received the message).
+The script functionality could be anything: for example, hidden mining, a fake authentication form, etc., up to complete control over the victim's computer.

-- Take advantage of the flaws in the file upload functionality in the web application and access the server file system (ability to read, upload, delete files), execute arbitrary commands on the server, execute SQL queries, make connections from the server interface to other systems, i.e. the attacker gains complete control over the server and the data can be completely compromised.
+- Take advantage of flaws in the file upload functionality of the web application and access the server file system (ability to read, upload, delete files), execute arbitrary commands on the server, execute SQL queries, make connections from the server interface to other systems, i.e. the attacker could gain complete control over the server and the data could be completely compromised.

-- After gaining control over the server, take advantage of the drawbacks of cryptographic protection.
-In particular, the lack of control over the integrity of transaction data in the application, and make changes to the account balance.
+- After gaining control over the server, take advantage of the deficiencies in cryptographic protection (in particular, no integrity control of transaction data in the application) and make changes to the account balance.

-- Bypass the check when sending messages and impersonate another user or administrator, thus mislead the victim and commit fraudulent actions.
+- Bypass the check when sending messages and impersonate another user or administrator, therefore mislead the victim and commit fraudulent actions.

 - Identify registered users.